What you see above is a shot I thought I would never be able to take.

 The picture is available for sale as print, wall art or digital download.
 My very patient blog readers can get 20% off anything they buy in my portfolio website just by entering the coupon code enricophotoblog2017.

-Click the image to access my eCommerce website.
+Click the image to access it on my Portfolio Website.

 What a birthday present Dania gave me.
 Once again, I must thank her for a shot I would not have taken otherwise.